 FLOOD CONTROL REQUIREMENTS:

+All portions of any building having the ability to be viewed from any public right-of-way shall provide a buffer in the form of stormwater planters, rain gardens, or a living wall.

 All construction materials installed below the 500-year flood elevation should be resistant to mold damage.

 Backflow-prevention valves (“check valves”) or other construction techniques (such as overhead sewers) to prevent sewer backup overflows are required for all new construction